jquinby/jekyll-now/books.md

 ---
 Completed, most recent at the top:

+_Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO
+_An Essay in Aid of a Grammar of Assent_, John Henry Newman (halfway)
 _Mysterium Paschale_ by Hans Urs Von Balthasar
 _Temple and Contemplation: God’s Presence in the Cosmos, Church, and Human Heart_, Various
 The original _Dune_ series by Frank Herbert